3dcitydb/3dcitydb-mkdocs/docs/3dcitydb/appearance-module.md

 The columns `objectid`, `identifier`, and `identifier_codespace` in the `APPEARANCE` table are used to store unique identifiers for an appearance object, serving the same purpose as in the [`FEATURE`](feature-module.md#feature-table) table.
-The `objectid` is a string identifier used to uniquely reference a feature within the database and datasets.
+The `objectid` is a string identifier used to uniquely reference an appearance object within the database and datasets.
 It is recommended to use a globally unique value for `objectid` and ensure this column is always populated.
-The `identifier` column provides an optional identifier to uniquely distinguish the appearance across different systems and potentially multiple versions of the same real-world object.
+The `identifier` column provides an optional identifier to uniquely distinguish the appearance across different systems and potentially multiple versions.
 It must be accompanied by a code space, stored in the `identifier_codespace` column, which indicates the authority responsible for maintaining the identifier.

 Each appearance is associated with a specific theme for its surface data, stored as a string identifier in the `theme`